Navigating zoning and land planning regulations can be difficult without the guidance of our land use attorney in New Jersey.

 - Awarding of local contracts and public bidding.
 They regularly review bidding documents in response to notices to bidders to ensure that all local public contracting laws are followed.

-Our municipal experts can also appear before New Jersey planning boards and boards of adjustment.
+Municipal experts can also appear before New Jersey planning boards and boards of adjustment.
 In addition, they represent applicants as well as objectors in:

 - Litigation.